Natural philosophy, in particular ontology and methodology of a science oriented metaphysics

 Against this background, this book is about what the scientific image of the world is and what are its limits.
-Its central aim is to bring out how science makes us free and thereby contributes to the open society.
-Accordingly, this book will show what is wrong with the widespread claims to the effect that scientific laws (such as, for instance, deterministic laws in physics), scientific discoveries (such as, for instance, discoveries in genetics or cognitive science) and scientific explanations (such as, for instance, explanations of human behaviour in evolutionary biology) infringe upon human free will.
-In brief, scientific laws, discoveries and explanations are about contingent facts by contrast to something that is necessary (that is, that could not have been otherwise).
-Consequently, science can give us orientations, but not norms, neither for the individual life, nor for society – on pain of committing what is known as the naturalistic fallacy (that is, the attempt to deduce norms from contingent facts).
-Science makes us free in that it shows that we have the freedom to set up the norms for our life – as individuals as well as in societies –, but thereby also the burden of the responsibility for our actions.
+Its central aim is to bring out how science makes us free and thereby contributes to the open society (in the sense of Popper’s famous book The open society and its enemies).
+Accordingly, this book shows what is wrong with the widespread claims to the effect that scientific laws (such as, notably, universal deterministic laws in physics), scientific discoveries (such as, for instance, discoveries in genetics or cognitive science) and scientific explanations (such as, for instance, explanations of human behaviour in evolutionary biology or neuroscience) infringe upon human free will.
+In brief, in the first place, the ontology of science is not rich enough to entitle conclusions to that effect.
+Moreover, scientific laws, discoveries and explanations are about contingent facts by contrast to something that is necessary.
+Most importantly, scientific theories are conceived, endorsed and justified in a normative sphere of giving and asking for reasons that presupposes the freedom of persons in formulating, testing and judging theories.
+Hence, science gives us information about the world, but not norms, neither for the individual life, nor for society.
+Science makes us free in that it shows that we have the freedom to set up the norms for what to think and how to act – as individuals as well as in societies –, but thereby also the burden of the responsibility for our thoughts and actions.

-Current Research (with collaborators, funded by the Swiss National Science Foundation) Naturalized metaphysics as minimalist ontology of the natural world
+Current collaborative research, funded by the Swiss National Science Foundation: Naturalized metaphysics as minimalist ontology of the natural world

 In any theory of the world, some things are regarded as fundamental, whereas all the other things in the domain of the theory then come in as being derived (or explained) in terms of the fundamental things.
 What is endorsed as fundamental should be as sparse as possible – the more parsimonious the basic ontological commitments are, the greater is their explanatory power (although the explanations will be longer the lesser notions are admitted as basic).
 When it comes to finding out what is fundamental about the natural world, it is reasonable to turn to physics.
 That is the idea of naturalized metaphysics, that is, metaphysics informed by the natural sciences, in contrast to metaphysics done from the armchair.
 In that spirit, the question about the fundamental can be formulated in this way: What are the minimal ontological commitments that are sufficient in order to understand what physics tells us about the world?
 The idea that this project pursues is that the following two axioms constitute such a minimal ontological commitment: (1) There are distance relations that individuate simple objects, namely matter points.
 (2) The matter points are permanent, with the distances between them changing.
 Working this idea out requires on the one hand the elaboration of a detailed argument of how the physics as we know it can be recovered on such a sparse basis.
 This research focuses on relationalism about space-time and the structural individuation of objects with respect to both relativistic and quantum physics (as well as the relationship between the two).
 On the other hand, it requires elaborating on a theory of laws of nature and explanations that fits with these minimal ontological commitments.
-This research does so by pursuing (Super-)Humeanism, arguing that any further ontological commitments do not lead to a gain in explanation, but only to new problems.
-Last but not least, against this background, this research also seeks to work out where the limits of science and scientific explanation thus conceived lie, for instance, when it comes to free will or the mind in general.
+This research does so by pursuing (Super-)Humeanism, arguing that any further ontological commitments do not lead to a gain in explanation, but only to pseudo-problems.

 "A philosophical enquiry into a parsimonious ontology of the natural world", November 2017 to November 2021, with Andrea Oldofredi (Postdoc), Federico Benitez (PhD student) and Frida Trotter (PhD student).